 The Model Standards of Practice for Family and Divorce Mediation (opens in new window) were developed in 2000 through a symposium on Standards of Practice convened by the Association of Family and Conciliation Courts.
 These Standards include an appendix, “Special Policy Considerations for State Regulation of Family Mediators and Court Affiliated Programs.”
 The appendix first recognizes the importance of the National Standards for Court-Connected Mediation.
 It goes on to make three additional recommendations.

-- Set standards and qualifications for family mediators that include procedures for evaluations and handling grievances against mediators
+- Jurisdictions should set standards and qualifications for family mediators that include procedures for evaluations and handling grievances against mediators.

-- Publicize the qualifications to be appointed as mediators and try to insure that each mediator is qualified
+- Jurisdictions should publicize the qualifications to be appointed as mediators and try to insure that each mediator is qualified.

-- Construe confidentiality to enable effective monitoring, research, evaluation or monitoring of mediation programs by responsible individuals or academic institutions
+- Jurisdictions should construe confidentiality to enable effective monitoring, research, evaluation or monitoring of mediation programs by responsible individuals or academic institutions.

 Model Standards of Conduct for Mediators